willianjusten/resume/Readme.md

 >Developing new solutions using modern technologies and prototypes is one of our basic roles at Huge.

->I worked in high scalable applications for globoesporte.com, my main focus was in Front-end development, using Javascript, Sass, CSS, HTML, Performance, SEO.
-In most projects were developed using Python with version control using GIT.

 **Software Engineer** - Globo.com - March 2015 - January 2016

 >I worked in high scalable applications for globoesporte.com, my main focus was in Front-end development, using Javascript, Sass, CSS, HTML, Performance, SEO.
 In most projects were developed using Python with version control using GIT.